 In conjunction with its review of the management compensation program, and in consultation with Compensation Strategies, Inc., the Compensation Committee reviewed the peer group used to benchmark executive compensation.
-The Peer Group is as follows:
+Based on changes to our previous Peer Group and increases in the Company's annual revenues and market capitalization, the Compensation Committee selected a new Peer Group.
+The new Peer Group, adopted in early 2020, is as follows: